-Included in the Los Verdes project is the Bacanora claim totaling 55 hectares acquired from Minera Teck Cominco on January 31, 2007.
+Included in the Los Verdes project is the Bacanora claim totaling 55 hectares acquired on January 31, 2007.
 Included in the consideration paid for this claim is a 2% Net Smelter Royalty on the gross amount sold, less specific costs, of all or a portion of the ores or concentrate derived from the property.